 Exploring The Village at Grand Traverse Commons

 The one place that you must visit while you’re in Traverse City, Michigan, is The Village at Grand Traverse Commons.
 Formerly called the Traverse City State Hospital, it’s one of the largest historic preservation developments in the United States.
-It offers a variety of campus tours, including history tours and asylum experiences after dark.
+Rumored to be one of the most haunted places in Michigan, it offers a variety of campus tours, including history tours and asylum experiences after dark.
 On top of that, it has a 480-acre Commons Natural Area, which features a piazza and miles of hiking and biking trails.

 Throughout the year, The Village hosts numerous festivals, concerts, farm markets, and other celebrations.
 There are several one-of-a-kind shops and boutiques to explore, such as Christmastide and Silver Fox Jewelry.
 While you’re there, you can keep your energy up by enjoying a snack or meal at one of the many restaurants, including the unique coffeehouse Cuppa Joe and casual Italian eatery Trattoria Stella.

 Shopping is one of the best things to do in Traverse City.
 The historical buildings on Front Street and State Street in the downtown area are home to tons of exceptional boutiques, galleries, and restaurants.
 You’ll also find two historic movie houses, a symphony orchestra, an opera guild, and an old theater.
 For major department stores, check out Grand Traverse Mall.
 Alongside several big national stores, it has a 650-seat food court and a wide mix of other national retailers.

 In downtown Traverse City, The Towne Plaza has been serving pork-inspired dishes since 2012.
 Serving breakfast, brunch, and lunch, it uses only the best ingredients from local farms.
 The restaurant’s mission is to give patrons something original.